|

 Principal components analysis on residuals, after regressing out a blocking factor across cells.

 As discussed in simple_pca(), we extract the top PCs from a single-cell dataset for downstream cell-based procedures like clustering.
 In the presence of a blocking factor (e.g., batches, samples), we want to ensure that the PCA is not driven by uninteresting differences between blocks of cells.
-To achieve this, blocked_pca() centers the expression of each gene in each blocking level and uses the residuals for PCA.
-This means that the gene-gene covariance matrix will only contain variation within each batch, ensuring that the top rotation vectors/principal components capture biological heterogeneity instead of inter-block differences.
+To achieve this, blocked_pca() centers the expression of each gene within each blocking level and uses the residuals for PCA.
+This ensures that the gene-gene covariance matrix will only contain variation within each batch, such that the top rotation vectors/principal components capture biological heterogeneity instead of inter-block differences.

 - If